Jarle302/CA-html-CSS/readme.md

-## Your order
+Your order:
 Minor changes to the text

-## Order-specific
+Order-specific:
 added select to decide jacket size

-## Checkout
+Checkout:
-made some changes to colors and background-colors on form.
+minor changes